1. Fluent speech and auditory feedback

 Formulation and the control of articulation are localized in two separate ‘encapsulated modules’ in the brain, referred to as Formulator and Articulator.
 In the Formulator, a ‘phonetic plan’ is generated.
 This plan is sent to the Articulator, where it is converted into a sequence of commands for the executing muscles.
 Information is transferred only from the Formulator to the Articulator, but not the reverse.
 From that, the question arises: which of both modules is impaired in stuttering?

-In a rule, stutterers are well able to formulate correct sentences; they have no difficulty thinking them or writing them down.
+As a rule, stutterers are well able to formulate correct sentences; they have no difficulty thinking them or writing them down.
 Therefore, stuttering seems to be a disorder of articulation only – but the Articulator seems to be able to work well too: Stuttering, in a rule, does not occur when stutterers repeat single phonemes, single syllables, or single words, when they speak in chorus, or when they ‘Usually, stutterers are able to formulate correct sentences; they have no difficulty thinking them or writing them down.
 Therefore, stuttering seems to be a disorder of articulation only.
 But the Articulator is able to work well too: stuttering usually does not occur when stutterers repeat single phonemes, single syllables, or single words, when they speak in chorus, or when they ‘shadow’ the speech of someone else.
 Moreover, some stutterers fluently recite poems, and actors, who stutter in everyday situations, speak their parts fluently on stage.
-If both Formator and Articulator work well in themselves – is the information transfer from the Formulator to the Articulator impaired in stuttering?
+If both, Formulator and Articulator work well in themselves – is the information transfer from the Formulator to the Articulator impaired in stuttering?
 That can hardly be the case because stutterers always know exactly what they are going to say when they don’t get it out.

 Obviously, neither Formulator nor Articulator nor the information transfer from the former to the latter seems to be responsible for stuttering, and an interaction between Formulator and Articulator is excluded in Levelt’s model and is thus out of the question as a cause of stuttering.
 Apparently, there is no place for stuttering in Levelt’s model of speech production.
 And there is a further problem: it is, at least, unclear what the person does and what the modules in the person’s brain do.
 If, in spontaneous speech, sentences were first formed by an unconscious internal Formulator (quasi behind the speaker’s back), then monitored (before articulation) by an unconscious internal censor, and finally spoken out, controlled by an Articulator – who, in the framework of this model, is responsible for what the speaker says?